flairNLP/transformer-ranker/examples/01-text-classification.md

 # Text Classification

-This markdown explains how to use the library to choose the best-suited language model for text classification datasets.
+This example shows how to use the library to choose the best-suited language model for text classification datasets.
 We will load a sample dataset and rank 17 models using transferability metrics.
 Let's follow these steps:

 1. [Loading Datasets](#1-loading-and-inspecting-datasets): Load a text classification dataset using the Datasets library.
 2. [Preparing Language Models](#2-preparing-language-models): Choose from our 17 language models, or create your own custom list.
 3. [Ranking Language Models](#3-ranking-language-models): Rank the selected models on a downsampled part (20%) of the dataset.
-4. [Interpreting Results](#4-result-interpretation): Review the scores to find the best-suited model, offering a good starting point for fine-tuning.
+4. [Interpreting Results](#4-result-interpretation): Check transferability scores to select the best-suited model for fine-tuning.

 <details>
 <summary>